Find answers to your questions here.

 Where is House of Blues and how do I get there?

 House of Blues is located at 15 Lansdowne St., Boston, MA 02215.

 It is easily accessible via MBTA, Commuter Rail, and bus.
 On the Green Line, take the B, C, or D trains to Kenmore.
 (The D line also has a Fenway stop.)
-The 57 bus from Watertown stops at Kenmore as well.
+Many bus routes stop at Kenmore and other locations close to the venue; see the full list on the MBTA website.
 The Worcester Commuter Rail stops at Yawkey.
 All are about a five-minute walk to the House of Blues, located on Lansdowne Street across from Fenway Park.

 Where can I park and how much does it cost?

 There is no parking exclusive to House of Blues.
 Parking is limited around the venue.
 Most street parking is restricted to handicapped parking and residential parking.
 There are multiple parking lots and garages in the area.
 Please see information below regarding a few of the lots.